 I'm not sure if I should use a hosted virtual interface (VIF) or a hosted connection with AWS Direct Connect.
 How do I choose which type of connection to use?

 When using Direct Connect, you can create a VIF in one of three ways:

 - On the AWS account where the parent Direct Connect connection exists ("standard VIF")

-- On another AWS account using the same parent Direct Connect connection, or a VIF purchased from an Amazon Partner Network (APN) partner who'll provision it for you ("hosted VIF")
+- On another AWS account using the same parent Direct Connect connection, or a VIF purchased from an Amazon Partner Network (APN) partner who provisions it for you ("hosted VIF")

 Hosted VIFs can connect to public resources or an Amazon Virtual Private Cloud (Amazon VPC) in the same way as standard VIFs.
 However, the account that owns the VIF is different from the connection owner.
 Bandwidth is shared across all VIFs on the parent connection.
 For instructions on creating a hosted VIF, see Create a hosted virtual interface.

-Hosted connections allow an APN partner to create a Direct Connect sub-1G connection for you.
-Dedicated bandwidth is allocated for the Direct Connect sub-1G connection rather than having multiple VIFs on the same parent connection competing for bandwidth.
-Contact an APN partner to create the connection, and then complete the steps to accept a hosted connection.
+Hosted connections allow an APN partner to create a Direct Connect connection for you.
+Complete bandwidth is allocated for the Direct Connect hosted connection.
+This allows creation of one VIF rather than having multiple VIFs on the same Direct Connect connection.
+The hosted Direct Connect connection values are 50 Mbps, 100 Mbps, 200 Mbps, 300 Mbps, 400 Mbps, 500 Mbps, 1 Gbps, 2 Gbps, 5 Gbps, and 10 Gbps.
+AWS Direct Connect partners that meet specific requirements can create a 1 Gbps, 2 Gbps, 5 Gbps or 10 Gbps hosted connection.
+Contact an AWS Partner Network (APN) to create the Direct Connect connection.
+Then, complete the steps to accept a hosted connection.